 Bachelor of Science in Health Care

 The Bachelor of Science in Health Care provides an academic foundation for students pursuing managerial, clinical, or research careers in health care.
-The program includes a base of core courses that examine scientific, social, political, economic, ethical, and organizational issues in health care, and that also address implications for individual practice and public policy.
+The program includes a base of core courses that examines scientific, social, political, economic, ethical, and organizational issues in health care and that also addresses implications for individual practice and public policy.
 This required core, drawn largely from Arts & Sciences, underscores the complex, interdisciplinary nature of health care today, and the mandate for critical thinking, contextual understanding, and ethical behavior across all related fields and careers.
 Grounded in these common questions and skill sets, students then pursue more specialized professional interests by selecting a concentration in either health care management or health sciences.

 This undergraduate program equips students with an academic foundation for graduate or professional school, or for work in a variety of health care professions including, but not limited to, hospital administration, community health, public health, biomedical research, medicine, nursing, dentistry, and physical and occupational therapy.

 Undergraduate and graduate degree and certificate programs offered through University College are not offered by the Olin Business School at Washington University and do not come under the accreditation responsibility of the Association to Advance Collegiate Schools of Business (AACSB).
 No more than 25% of course work applied to a Bachelor of Science in University College may be in business disciplines.